ts-cli

 Artifact Configuration:

---type {connector,ids,protocol,task-script,tetraflow,lakehouse}
+--type {connector,data-app,ids,protocol,schema,task-script,tetraflow}

 artifact type